sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 Now align the previous picture of the character-level language model and the ufolded RNN picture to see how we are using the RNN model to learn a character level language model.

-While the picture depicts the Vanilla RNN, we will use LSTM in our work as it is easier to train usually achieves better results.
+While the picture depicts the Vanilla RNN, we will use LSTM in our work as it is easier to train and usually achieves better results.

-For a more elaborate introduction to RNNs, we refer reader to the [following resource](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/).
+For a more elaborate introduction to RNNs, we refer the reader to the [following resource](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/).

 ### Lyrics dataset